frto027/HeartBeatLanClientBSQuest/README.md

 ### Basic API Usage

-Copy `shared/HeartBeatApi.h` file to your mod
+Copy `shared/HeartBeatApi.h` file to your mod.
+It is header-only, so you don't need a hard dependency.

 The file is clean, and only depends on `scotland2` mod loader.